laws-africa/laws-africa.github.io/api/index.markdown

   * Easy to work with: a simple REST API that provides JSON, XML and HTML.
 For many use cases, there is no need to work with XML directly.
 plans:
 - title: Non-Commercial and Research
-  description: Free for non-commercial uses.
+  description: FREE for non-commercial uses.
   details: |-
     * Non-profit, academic research, and education.
     * Creative Commons Attribution-NonCommercial-ShareAlike (CC-BY-NC-SA) licencing.